 - 3.1.
-When carrying out this policy we will adhere to our Equality and Diversity Policy which aims to promote diversity, fairness, social justice, and equality of opportunity.
-An Equality Impact Assessment was carried for this policy and this is included in Appendix 1. - 3.2.
+When carrying out this policy we will adhere to our Equality and Diversity Policy which aims to promote diversity, fairness, social justice, and equality of opportunity. - 3.2.
 To help promote equality and inclusion, the following steps will be taken for this policy: - Large print easy to read version - Translation and interpretation message on the back of the policy